For-Humans-Lab/log-scope-app/README.md

 And run `npx log-scope`

 ⚠️ **Some of a RN CLI files will be automatically patched.
-In other words, it slightliy changes the watch's tool behaviour in a console use** ⚠️
+In other words, it slightliy changes the watch's tool behaviour in case of console use** ⚠️

 ## Development